-The advantage of taking a real life class is that you can get direct feedback and they can show you when you’re doing something wrong to correct you.
-And also, watching professional people take pictures can give you some examples of how to do that yourself.
+The advantage of taking a live class is that you can get direct feedback and they can show you when you’re doing something wrong to correct you.
+And also, watching professional people take pictures can give you some examples of how to do it yourself.

 The only bad thing is that people can often give you a weird look if you show up wearing your pajamas.

 Even if you have knowledge of photography, you should always get to know the program of the class before enrolling.
-This is not only because the camera might not be the one you need, but also because you might be getting into something different of what you want.
+This is not only because the camera might not be the one you need, but also because you might be getting into something different from what you want to learn.

-Photography, as an art form, is mostly based on the illumination and use of space.
-There are some courses which focus on different aspects of the photography process, whether is how to appropriately use the camera, how to frame the picture correctly and some more.
+Photography, as an art form, is mostly based on illumination and use of space.
+There are some courses which focus on different aspects of the photography process, whether it is how to appropriately use the camera, how to frame the picture correctly, or otherwise.

 If you have some experience and want to improve in a specific skill, you can take one of these programs.
 But if you are more like me and even some rooted and motionless trees get in the way of the photograph, it is best to take one that covers all aspects.